omartinez94/gohugo-theblog/content/posts/welcome-to-my-development-blog.md

 tags: ["Introduction", "Software Development", "Coding"]
 categories: ["General"]
 ---
+{{< figure src="/images/image2.jpg" alt="Template image" class="post-banner-image" >}}

 ## Hey there! 👋

 Hello and welcome to my blog!
 As a software engineer passionate about coding, technology, and development, I’ve created this space to share insights, tutorials, and thoughts on various aspects of software engineering.

 ## What You Can Expect
 In this blog, I’ll be covering topics like: